Cruesoe/TechTreeProgression/README.md

 This is not compatible with GonDragon's Tech Tree https://steamcommunity.com/sharedfiles/filedetails/?id=3328259983 that is in the pack, you must remove that before using my mod.

+For a little more flair I suggest you use Research Tab Colors https://steamcommunity.com/sharedfiles/filedetails/?id=3108740804